veden/Rampant/README.md

 # Notes

-When playing on low sprite resolution, item collector range will appear to be less than it is.
-(By roughly a half chunk on all sides)
-This is due to the max sprite size being 2048px on low and 4096px on high resolution.

 0.14.14 factorio version fixed save corruption
 0.14.10 factorio version fixed more pathing issues
 0.14.4 factorio version fixed some issues with unit groups commands